ibm-cloud-docs/vpc/getting-started.md

 # Getting started with Virtual Private Cloud
 {: #getting-started}

 With {{site.data.keyword.vpc_full}} (VPC), you can use the UI, CLI, and API to quickly provision generation 2 virtual server instances with high network performance.
+Use the following information to understand a simple use case for planning, creating, and configuring resources for your VPC, and learn about additional VPC overviews and tutorials.
 {:shortdesc}

 ## Before you begin